Last Updated: 2/10/2021

-Typically, in the case of a car accident, a personal lawsuit directly against the other driver is not necessary because in most cases insurance is involved.
+Typically, in the case of a car accident, a personal lawsuit directly against the other driver is not necessary because in most cases there are insurance companies involved.

-For more information on PIP or Florida’s No-Fault Insurance, check out this article we wrote on PIP FAQs.
+For more information on PIP , check out this article we wrote on PIP FAQs.

-Now, if you recently got in a car accident and are still worried about being sued, there are several factors that you should take into account to really determine what it would mean if the other driver sued you.
+Now, if you recently got in a car accident and are still worried about personally being sued, there are several factors that you should take into account to really determine what it would mean if the other driver sues you.

 - “Do I have car insurance?”

 If you’re driving around without car insurance, you’re playing a very risky game.
-If a car accident happens and you are not insured, the other driver involved would have no other way to seek compensation for damages than to come after you directly since there is no insurance involved.
+If a car accident happens and you are at fault and not insured, the other driver involved could potentially come after you directly since there is no insurance involved.

 - “Is my insurance coverage enough?”